stlartworks/stlartworks.github.io/apply.md

 ---
 We invite young creatives (14 - 19 years old) in the St. Louis area to apply and earn a stipend through paid apprenticeships in the arts year-round.

+*COVID19 vaccinations are recommended and masks are mandatory for all apprentices.*

 Youth interested in working for St. Louis ArtWorks must:
 - Be at least 14 years old
 - A student in the Normandy School District (Zip Codes: 63114, 63130, 63133, 63121) or live in the Castle Point neighborhood.